hear, see and speak no evil

 Another section will show “perishable 3-monkeys”: items that once have been created from sand, snow or flowers, or that have been used in demonstrations and obviously do no longer exist.

-There seems to be no limit to the creativity of people, because also automobiles have been decorated with 3 monkeys and, probably to the surprise of most of you, even people (with tattoos).
-Just see the following pages.
+There seems to be no limit to the creativity of people, because also automobiles and other vehicles have been decorated with 3 monkeys and, probably to the surprise of most of you, even people (with tattoos).
+Just see the corresponding pages.

 Best regards from Switzerland,